Dakahlia Governorate: Archaeology

-Ancient History
+Ancient era

 Pharaonic monuments are scattered throughout the governorate, indicating that the region was inhabited during that era.
 Egypt was generally divided into provinces during the Pharaonic era, each with its own symbol and deity.
 The most prominent of these areas is what is now known as Tell el-Muqaddam, or what was known in ancient Egyptian as Umm Khent.
 It was the capital of Leontopolis, the Greek name for the 19th province in northern Egypt.
 Dakahlia includes a number of ancient archaeological mounds dating back to the Pharaonic era, including Tell el-Rub' in the Tama el-Amdid district, and the remains of the ancient city of Mendes, which served as the capital of Egypt during the 29th Dynasty.
 King Ahmose III built a great temple in the city, of which only a huge sarcophagus remains, considered the largest stone sarcophagus in Egypt.
 Stone remains of temples built by King Ramses II have also been found in the city.
 There is Tell Tama al-Amdid or Thamwis, which is part of Tell el-Rub' and contains artifacts from the 21st Dynasty.
 Tell el-Balamun in Sherbin belongs to the 17th district of Lower Egypt during the Ramesside period.
 The most important artifacts in this area are two masks of pure gold.